 It has extensive historical exhibits, a film, reconstructed buildings, and the ability to tour some of the grounds.

 It’s an important part of history and offers you an opportunity for reflection and learning.
 If you’re a history buff or if you’re looking to spend a day of your vacation mostly inside after having hiked for miles, the Manzanar National Historic Site is a rich location to do so.

 Talk to the Park Rangers

-Death Valley can be a dangerous place all year around.
+Death Valley can be a dangerous place all year round.
 All the more reason to do what we do at the beginning of any visit to any national park: Talk to the rangers.
-They will have the weather forecast as well as a better understanding of its implications.
+They will have the weather forecast and a better understanding of its implications.
 Talk to them before hitting the trails.

-Also, the visitor’s center is always a great way to learn about a national park.
-And here, it’s air-conditioned, which means you can actually spend time here exploring without being exposed to the harsh elements.
+Also, the visitor's center is a great way to learn about a national park.
+And here, it's air-conditioned, which means you can spend time exploring without being exposed to the harsh elements.